 You'll gain experience in urban, rural and remote contexts within government and non-government organisations making you highly employable on completion.

-Becoming a psychologist is one of the many options open to you with a psychology degree.
+A degree in Psychology provides numerous options over and above undertaking further study in order to become a psychologist.
 An increasing number of graduates are being employed as researchers in industry and government agencies, or enter careers in: